idvorkin/idvorkin.github.io/_d/balance2.md

 ### Focus on Impact, not energy spent

 We should not measure the success in our roles by the energy we spend.
-For example, our role of healthy can likely be achieved with an hour a day, while work, likely requires many more hours then that.
+For example, our role of healthy can likely be achieved with an hour a day, while work, likely requires many more hours than that.

 ### Parkinson's law and the 80/20 rule